Quest of the Three Worlds

-Quest of the Three Worlds is a collection of four stories by Cordwainer Smith published in 1966.
-The stories feature the character Casher O'Neill.
+Quest of the Three Worlds is a collection of four science fiction stories by American writer Cordwainer Smith, published in 1966.

+Plot summary

+Quest of the Three Worlds is a set of four stories featuring Casher O'Neill.

 Reception

 Dave Langford reviewed Quest of the Three Worlds for White Dwarf magazine (issue #99).
 He wrote that "In their far-out, mystical way, these aren't the most accessible of Smith's many linked stories: a tasty sample, though."